ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 - You use the `mksysb restore` operation from an on-premises VM
 - You use `smitty` to remove the IPv6 interface

-## Diagnosing and recovering from a missing IPv6 address
+## Diagnosing and recovering from a missing IPv6 link local address
 {: #rsct-diagnosis-recovery}

-One of your AIX VM network interface controllers (NICs) must include an IPv6 address to connect to the Novalink host.
-If the desired NIC does not have an associated IPv6 address, you must perform a recovery procedure.
+One of your AIX VM network interface controllers (NICs) must include an IPv6 link local address to connect to the Novalink host.
+If the desired NIC does not have an associated IPv6 link local address, you must perform a recovery procedure.

-### Diagnosing a missing IPv6 address
+### Diagnosing a missing IPv6 link local address
 {: #diagnosing-ipv6}

-Enter the `ifconfig -a` command on your AIX VM terminal to see whether one of your NICs shows an IPv6 address (`2001:1234:5723:ABCD:5678:D14E:DBCA:0764/64`).
-The following example is a NIC without an associated IPv6 address:
+Enter the `ifconfig -a` command on your AIX VM terminal to see whether one of your NICs shows an IPv6 global address (`2001:1234:5723:ABCD:5678:D14E:DBCA:0764/64`).
+The following example is a NIC without an associated IPv6 link local address:

 ```
 en0: flags=1e084863,480<UP,BROADCAST,NOTRAILERS,RUNNING,SIMPLEX,MULTICAST,GROUPRT,64BIT,CHECKSUM_OFFLOAD(ACTIVE),CHAIN>